hetznercloud/csi-driver/docs/kubernetes/how-to-import-volumes.md

 hcloud volume detach <VOLUME-NAME>
 ```

-2. Find the ID of your volume by running
+2. Find the ID of your volume by running:

 ```bash
 hcloud volume describe <VOLUME-NAME>